Are Most Workers Covered Under Louisiana Workers Compensation?

 Either way, the employee is covered.

-Independent Contractors in Louisiana Workers Compensation
+Are Independent Contractors Covered Under Workers Compensation in

 Independent contractors are not usually eligible for workers compensation benefits in Louisiana.